awsdocs/amazon-opensearch-service-developer-guide/doc_source/data-streams.md

 ### Step 7: Delete a data stream<a name="data-streams-example-7"></a>

-The delete operation first deletes the backing indices of a data stream and then deletes the data stream itself\.
+The delete operation first deletes the backing indexes of a data stream and then deletes the data stream itself\.

 To delete a data stream and all of its hidden backing indices: